Harlow Town F.C.: History

 The 2015–16 season saw Harlow Town go on a club record streak of 12 consecutive wins between 19 December 2015 and 13 February 2016, propelling themselves into the play-offs, finishing the season in third place, and setting up a third consecutive appearance in the play-offs.
 The Hawks hosted A.F.C.
 Hornchurch in the final at the Harlow Arena, where 1,655 spectators saw Harlow claim promotion to the Premier Division with a 3–1 win.

 In the 2016–17 season, Harlow achieved a new club record highest league finish of tenth in the Isthmian Premier Division, their first campaign at that level since 2009.
 The 2017–18 season was a fierce relegation battle in the Isthmian Premier division, with Harlow Town eventually finishing one place above the relegation zone.

 The Club once again fought against relegation throughout the 2018–19 season, however, the challenge proved too great and Harlow Town finished bottom of the league table, seven points from safety.
 With the Hawks heading back to Step 4, they were allocated to the Isthmian League South Central division.
 Despite starting the season strongly and leading the league table at one stage, a run of poor results leading up to Christmas saw Harlow Town fall off the pace.
 As a result, Danny Chapman resigned as manager in January 2020, after nine years in the role, to be replaced by Mark Holloway.

 The start to the 2020 season was one of turmoil, with the COVID-19 pandemic causing disruption to the campaign preparations.
 Dave Collis replaced Mark Holloway as Manager in October, and Collis himself was relieved of his managerial duties in December after a run of nine consecutive defeats, to be replaced by former Manager Danny Chapman who stepped back into the role after some time away from the game.

 In December 2022, Harlow Town withdrew from the Southern Football League, as problems with their artificial pitch left them unable to fulfill their fixtures.
 In May 2023, the club announced that the problems had been resolved and that they had negotiated a return to the league pyramid for the 2023–24 season, being placed in the Eastern Counties League Division One South.

+Harlow Town entered administration on 9 January 2026.
+The club was deducted ten points for going into administration.
+They were no longer in administration by 20 April 2026 when the club was purchased by Melody Media and PSM Pension Scheme.